johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Conditional Probability

-Before discovering the Duchess's body under the Atrium, we can calculate what Holme's beliefs **would** be if he learned that the Duchess was dead.
-This hypothetical probability is called a **conditional** probability.
+Before discovering the Duchess's body, we can calculate what Holmes' beliefs **would** be if he learned that the Duchess was definitely alive or dead.
+The probability that the Duke/Count is the culprit **given** the countess is Alive/Dead is called a **conditional** probability.

-Conditional probabilities are written in the form $P(Hypothesis \vert Evidence)$. $Evidence$ is whatever new information has been learned (e.g. the Duchess is Dead), and $Hypothesis$ is any other proposition of interest (e.g. the Duke Count did it).
+Conditional probabilities are written in the form $P(Hypothesis \vert Evidence)$. $Evidence$ is whatever new information has been learned (e.g. the *Duchess is Dead*), and $Hypothesis$ is any other proposition of interest (e.g. the *Duke Count did it*).

-The conditional probability can be calculated according to the following formula:
+The conditional probability of some Hypothesis given some piece of Evidence can be calculated using the following formula:

 $$
 \begin{aligned}